ExaltedGG/renownfarming/rules/index.md

 > This can also help moderators monitor and immediately check any incidents should they happen.

 ### 4 - **No reputation trading or any manipulation of the reputation system.**
-> If you're actually a decent human being and deserve them, you will get the points you deserve.
+> If you're actually a decent human being and teammate, you will get the points you deserve.
 >
 > We have observed several instances of these and have applied impromptu admin actions for such.
 But we are now standardising this rule and will have a specific set of penalties for any suspicious rep activity.